BlinkRez/blinkrez/doc/dns-design.rst

 Policy Context
 --------------

-The policy context, blinkrez_ctx, establishes the initial rules for lookups and socket connections.
+The policy context, bz_ctx, establishes the initial rules for lookups and socket connections.
 From it, the other two API types are created.

 Properties
 ~~~~~~~~~~

-The properties of a blinkrez_ctx each have their own getters; setters are not
+The properties of a bz_ctx each have their own getters; setters are not
 exposed.
 While the getter functions for these properties operate against
-the blinkrez_ctx, it may actually use the settings blinkrez_htable.
+the bz_ctx, it may actually use the settings bz_htable.

 * selector (``struct event_base *``) - This is the event_base that lookups and
   socket connectors are selected/polled against.
 It can be set as part of